dagster-io/dagster/docs/dagster-university/pages/dagster-dbt/lesson-3/3-representing-the-dbt-project-in-dagster.md

 As you’ll frequently point your Dagster code to the `target/manifest.json` file and your dbt project in this course, it’ll be helpful to keep a reusable representation of the dbt project.
 This can be easily done using the `DbtProject` class.

-In the `assets` directory, create a new `dbt.py` file and add the following imports:
+In the `dagster_university` directory, create a new `project.py` file and add the following imports:

 ```python
 from pathlib import Path